rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

 of the parameter's type.
 Examples include the conversion operator of `constant_wrapper` and `integral_constant`.
-The above interface works with this no differently than with a "run-time identity value," because we deduce the return type like `fold_first` does, rather than just making the initial value type the return type like C++17's `std::reduce`.
+The above interface works with this no differently than with a run-time identity value, because we deduce the return type like `fold_first` does, rather than just making the initial value type the return type like C++17's `std::reduce`.